Children and Domestic Abuse

 Establishing healthy boundaries is another critical step.
 Children need to understand that abuse is never their fault and that they have the right to feel safe at home.
 Encouraging open communication can help them express their feelings and concerns.
 It’s also important to create routines and stability where possible.
 This can provide a sense of security during a chaotic time.

 Seeking professional help is a vital part of creating a safe environment.
-This might include reaching out to support services.
-These can include domestic abuse helplines or working with a solicitor to explore legal options.
+This might include reaching out to support services, such as domestic abuse helplines or working with a solicitor to explore legal options.
 Asking for help is crucial when you need it.
 Ensuring your children’s safety and well-being is the top priority.
 There are resources available to support you.

 How Hopkins Solicitors Can Help